Generation of Realistic Cloud Access Times for Mobile Application Testing using Transfer Learning: Case Studies

-A comparison of the statistical characteristics of the access time traces generated from our approach, the normal distribution, and the real LTE network is shown in Table~\ref{tab:statchar}.
+A comparison of the statistical characteristics of the access time traces generated from our approach, the normal distribution, and the real LTE network is shown in \tabref{tab:statchar}.
 From the results, one can see that both the synthetic traces obtained from our approach and the normal distribution traces have a similar statistical mean, median as that on the real LTE network.
 However, the synthetic traces perform better at extreme percentiles.

 Next, we analyze the impact of these access time traces on the Instagram application AFT photo sharing latency.
 We wrote a simple script using Appium~\cite{appium} to automate photo sharing action on Instagram.
-In each photo sharing action experiment, a photo from the library is selected and shared on the profile.
-The screen of the emulator is recorded in the background using Android \textit{screencapture} tool.
-We repeat the experiment for 50 runs with 2 minutes intervals.
+In each photo-sharing action experiment, a photo from the library is selected and shared on the profile.
+The screen of the emulator is recorded in the background using the Android \textit{screencapture} tool.
+We repeat the experiment for 50 runs with 2~min intervals.

-In order to study the impact of access time on the AFT latency, we ran the experiments under the emulation of different fixed access times.
-The results (Figure~\ref{fig:case-study-instagram}a) show that the AFT latencies increase with an increase in the underlying access times.
-For the access time of 200 ms, the AFT latency can get as high as 10 s, thus leading to a significant degradation in QoE.
+In order to study the impact of access time on the AFT latency, we first ran the experiments under the emulation of different fixed access times.
+The results (\figureref{fig:case-study-instagram}a) show that the AFT latencies increase with an increase in the underlying access times.
+For the access time of 200~ms, the AFT latency can get as high as 10 s, thus leading to a significant degradation in QoE.
 These results indicate that access time is part of the critical path.
-Our findings concur with the analysis of the post sharing action of the Facebook mobile application made by Chen et al.~\cite{10.1145/2663716.2663726}.
+Our findings concur with the analysis of the post sharing action of the Facebook mobile application made by Chen \etal~\cite{10.1145/2663716.2663726}.

 Next, we repeat the above experiment by varying the underlying network emulation, first using our synthetic traces, and then with normally distributed traces.
-Finally, we also run the experiment on the real LTE network in the same home environment.
-Figure~\ref{fig:case-study-instagram}b shows the comparison of Instagram application AFT latencies measured under the three scenarios.
-The box in figure is defined by the 25\textsuperscript{th}, 50\textsuperscript{th}, 75\textsuperscript{th} percentiles.
+Finally, we also run the experiment on the real LTE network in the same home environment. \figureref{fig:case-study-instagram}b shows the comparison of Instagram application AFT latencies measured under the three scenarios.
+The box in the figure is defined by the 25th, 50th, 75th percentiles.